- Ph.D., Department of Political Science, University of Copenhagen (1994).

-Lomborg has recently been pioneering the controversial idea of geo-engineering to solve the issue of climate change.
+Lomborg has promoted the controversial idea of geo-engineering to address climate change.
 In one instance, Lomborg envisioned a fleet of 1900 robotic ships that will patrol the ocean while releasing spouts of ocean water to reflect the sun's rays in an attempt to reduce global warming.

 Geoengineering research proponent Ken Caldeira has said “the vision of Lomborg’s Climate Consensus is 'a dystopic world out of a science fiction story … Geoengineering is not an alternative to carbon emissions reductions … If emissions keep going up and up, and you use geoengineering as a way to deal with it, it's pretty clear the endgame of that process is pretty ugly'.”